aswathselvam/Capstone_Project/catkin_ws/src/nxtbot/ReadME.md

 ```
 $ rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 ```
-Set angular speed and linear speed to 40 and 50 respectively. \
+To get a smooth and continuous keyboard control, set angular speed and linear speed to 40 and 50 respectively. \
-'u'/'w' for moving forward/backward.\
+'u'/'o' for moving forward/backward.\
 'j'/'l' for steering left/right. \
 PORT B is drive motor, PORT C is steer motor.
 For debug messages: